 In this option, the BH RLC channel is specific to MT’s SRB.
 Thus, the number of BH RLC channels used for transport of UE/MT’s SRBs is the same as the number of UE/MT’s SRBs.
 There is no need to multiplex UE/MT’s SRB.
 Furthermore, each BH RLC channel is mapped onto a separate BH RLC channel on the next hop.

-Figure 8.3.6-1 Example of one-to-one mapping between MT’s SRBs and BH RLC-Channel(s)
+Figure 8.3.6-1: Example of one-to-one mapping between MT’s SRBs and BH RLC-Channel(s)

 Option 2: many-to-one mapping

-In this option, several MT’s SRBs (e.g., MT’s SRBs with same priority, or MT’s SRBs with different priorities) are multiplexed onto a single BH RLC channel based on specific parameters whom details are FFS.
+In this option, several MT’s SRBs (e.g., MT’s SRBs with same priority, or MT’s SRBs with different priorities) are multiplexed onto a single BH RLC channel.
 Specifically, MT’s SRBs with same priority level are multiplexed onto a single BH RLC channel over all the hops.
 Thus, the number of BH RLC channels required depends on the set of MT’ SRBs.
 For example, if we have a set of three SRBs, i.e. SBR0, SRB1, and SRB2, then many-to-one mapping needs only three BH RLC channels on all the hops.
 Furthermore, the MT SRBs mapped to different BH RLC channels on one hop may be mapped onto the same BH RLC channel on the next hop.

-Figure 8.3.6-2 Example of many-to-one mapping between MT’s SRB and BH RLC-Channel(s)
+Figure 8.3.6-2: Example of many-to-one mapping between MT’s SRB and BH RLC-Channel(s)

 8.3.7 CP alternatives for architecture 1b

-Figure 8.3.7 - 1: RRC and F1-AP for architecture 1b.
+Figure 8.3.7-1: RRC and F1-AP for architecture 1b.
 4a: UE’s RRC, 4b: MT’s RRC, 4c: DU’s F1-AP